A Smile Like Yours

 A Smile Like Yours is a 1997 American romantic comedy film directed by Keith Samples and starring Greg Kinnear and Lauren Holly.
 The film centers on a couple as they try to conceive a child.
 The film was produced by Rysher Entertainment and released by Paramount Pictures.
 The title song was performed by Natalie Cole.

 Plot

-Danny Robertson and his wife, Jennifer, are happily married, except for one major issue—he is doubtful about having children, and she desperately wants to have a baby.
-When Jennifer stops using birth control and doesn't tell Danny, it puts a strain on their relationship, particularly after she discovers that they have fertility problems.
-Soon both Danny and Jennifer are tempted to stray from their marriage as their baby conception woes mount.
+Danny Robertson and his wife Jennifer are happily married, except for one major issue: he is doubtful about having children, and she desperately wants to have a baby.
+Jennifer stops using birth control and does not inform Danny, straining their relationship, particularly after she discovers that they have fertility problems.
+Danny and Jennifer are tempted to stray from their marriage as their conception woes mount.